 The right adoption attorney in Denver can play a critical role in a successful adoption.
 Your lawyer will explain the steps involved in a Colorado adoption and guide you through each one for an optimal outcome.
 The services that your lawyer can provide include:

-Your lawyer can also help facilitate adoptions by serving as a legal liaison between a parent or parents wishing to adopt and social services or licensed private placement agencies.
+Your attorney can also help facilitate adoptions by serving as a legal liaison between a parent or parents wishing to adopt and social services or licensed private placement agencies.
 Colorado is one of only four adoption states that don’t allow lawyers to act as facilitators in private adoptions but instead demand they work through the state system or recognized private adoption agencies.

-An attorney can ensure prospective parents have access to all medical information and health records before taking steps toward formalizing the adoption procedures.
+An experienced attorney can ensure prospective parents have access to all medical information and health records before taking steps toward formalizing the adoption procedures.
 Only in stepparent adoptions in Colorado is it not necessary to work through an official child placement agency.

 You can focus on your family’s future while your adoption lawyer represents you in all meetings, appointments and hearings related to your adoption case in Colorado.
 A lawyer can carefully navigate the complexities of your adoption case using years of skill, knowledge and experience.